jonjack/playground/docs/actions.md

 ---

-### TLDR

-From a logical point of view, Actions are the main gateway through which your Play application manages the requests \(from\) and responses \(to\) the clients using the application.
-From an implementation point of view, an `action` is an object that takes a `Request` object and returns a `Result`.

----

 ## Architecture

 Here are some diagrams I drew to try and reason about how Actions sit within a Play application architecture.